-Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Where the Foreign Community Meets › Thinking of relocating – any ideas? › Reply To: Thinking of relocating – any ideas?
+Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Community Chinwag › Thinking of relocating – any ideas? › Reply To: Thinking of relocating – any ideas?

 - Practcally Cretan

 Potential Life in Crete These Days for an Anglo German Retiree